pjboudrx/CommitStream.Web/Migration/EAC Migration.md

 ####Step 2####

+In order for this step to work you will need to install the next PS module [Tunable-SSL-Validator](https://github.com/Jaykul/Tunable-SSL-Validator).

 Using the previous generated JSON iterate over all the digests and inboxes.
 Build the streams names like this:

 	inboxCommits-inboxId